Vevo is a video network that produces and distributes music videos and related content across a variety of hardware devices and online platforms.

 However, the biggest news of the year was unveiled in August after Vevo managed to sign on Warner Music Group as a content distribution partner.
 As a result, it finally had all four major labels under its umbrella.

-It, therefore, came as quite a big surprise when CEO Huggers, in February 2017, unveiled that Vevo would not pursue launching its own subscription service.
+It, therefore, was quite surprising when CEO Huggers, in February 2017, unveiled that Vevo would not pursue launching its own subscription service.
 Instead, it remained focused on expanding its reach through software updates, original content releases, and new partnership announcements.

 The company also caught some heat when, in September, the famous hacker group OurMine broke into its servers and released 3 terabytes of internal documents and video content.
 Luckily, the hackers removed those documents days later at Vevo’s request.